History of the Jews in Bulgaria: World War II

 Bulgaria, as a potential beneficiary from the Molotov–Ribbentrop Pact in August 1939, had competed with other such nations to curry favour with Nazi Germany by gestures of antisemitic legislation.
 Bulgaria was economically dependent on Germany, with 65% of Bulgaria's trade in 1939 accounted for by Germany, and militarily bound by an arms deal.
 Bulgarian extreme nationalists lobbied for a return to the enlarged borders of the 1878 Treaty of San Stefano.
 On 7 September 1940, Southern Dobruja, lost to Romania under the 1913 Treaty of Bucharest, was returned to Bulgarian control by the Treaty of Craiova, formulated under German pressure.
 A citizenship law followed on 21 November 1940, which transferred Bulgarian citizenship to the inhabitants of the annexed territory, including around 500 Jews, alongside the territory's Roma, Greeks, Turks, and Romanians.
 This policy was not replicated in the territories occupied by Bulgaria during the war.

 In 1939 Jews who were foreign citizens were forced to leave Bulgaria.
 This act marked the beginning of the Anti-Jewish propaganda and legislation.

 Starting in July 1940, Bulgarian authorities began to institute discriminatory policies against Jews.
 In December 1940, 352 members of the Bulgarian Jewish community boarded the S.S.
 Salvador at Varna bound for Palestine.
 The ship sank after running aground 100 metres off the coast of Silivri, west of Istanbul.
 223 passengers drowned or died of exposure to frigid waters.
 Half of the 123 survivors were sent back to Bulgaria, while the remainder were allowed to board the Darien II and continue to Palestine, where they were imprisoned at Atlit by the British Mandate authorities.

 A few days later, Tsar Boris III enacted the Law for Protection of the Nation, introduced to the Bulgarian Parliament the preceding October and passed by parliament on 24 December 1940, which imposed numerous legal restrictions on Jews in Bulgaria.
 The bill was proposed to parliament by Petar Gabrovski, Interior Minister and former Ratnik leader in October 1940.
 Come into force on January 24, 1941, it was written on the model of the Nuremberg Laws.
 The law forbade mixed marriages, the access to a set of professions and imposed a 20% additional tax of any Jewish property.
 Jews were obliged to "wear Davidic badges, to respect curfews, to buy food from particular shops, to avoid public areas and even to stop discussing political and social matters."
-There were persecuted alongside secret societies like the Freemasons.
+They were persecuted alongside secret societies like the Freemasons.